sepantakamali/E2EPRAIIP/README.md

 Production secrets under `/home/deploy/textclf_secrets/` are mutable runtime state and are deliberately independent from Git, Docker images, and deployment synchronization.

+The backup/restore helpers and systemd unit files are host-managed operational files.
+They are installed on the production VM and are not currently version-controlled in this repository.

 Encrypted backups are created with restic and stored in OCI Object Storage with object versioning enabled.

 Backup configuration and credentials are stored separately under: